 Unless staffing changes require otherwise, a student will be allowed to make one change on the committee.

 The M.A. advisory committee consists of a chairperson and two other members of the faculty, selected by the student from the full-time graduate faculty.
 The committee must be selected before the end of the student’s first term.
-For that purpose a Committee Selection Form is available in the department office.
+For that purpose, a Committee Selection Form is available in the department office.
 This form must contain the names of the three committee members, together with their signatures.
 The chairperson plays an important role on the committee, for he/she is responsible for determining the final grades in studio courses.
-While every member of the faculty will recommend a grade for the student’s studio courses on the Graduate Review Form (G.R.F.), the committee chairperson, as the instructor most familiar with the student’s work, has the final decision in assigning a grade which reflects the consensus of the faculty.
+While every member of the faculty will recommend a grade for the student’s studio courses on the Graduate Review Form (G.R.F.), the committee chairperson, as the instructor most familiar with the student’s work, has the final decision in assigning a grade that reflects the consensus of the faculty.

 Graduate students pursuing the M.A. degree in studio art are required to participate in the mid-term and final graduate reviews, as are the students en route to the M.F.A. degree.

 The method used to evaluate the graduate reviews is the Graduate Review Form (G.R.F.), which the members of the faculty complete following the day of the reviews.
-The G.R.F. informs the student of progress or deficiencies in a clear, objective and useful manner as measured against the standards and criteria of graduate study at A&M Commerce.
+The G.R.F. informs the student of progress or deficiencies in a clear, objective, and useful manner as measured against the standards and criteria of graduate study at A&M Commerce.
 The graduate coordinator collects the G.R.F. forms and the student’s primary advisor takes into consideration this data while assigning the grade.
 The G.R.F. forms are then copied and returned to the student by the department office and become a permanent part of the student’s file.

 Credit earned over six years prior to graduation will require specific written department justification and approval by the Dean for Graduate Studies in order to be counted towards a Master’s degree.
 In no case may courses more than ten years old be counted towards a Master’s degree.